cryptomarauder/contact/README.md

 # WELCOME / BIENVENIDOS !

-For a while all you'll find here is just some basic contact information on how to reach me etc. As I grow fond of this platform I may move to develop the page a bit more.
-But in the mean time, here is the information you came to find.
+For the time being this will remain a landing pad of sorts for those wondering how to get a message to me. some basic contact information on how to reach me etc. Wire will for the forseeable future remain my daily driver messaging app.
+That's the best way to reach me.
+Otherwise email is a sure way to get a message to me.
+If you send me an email please do use PGP encryption.
+Otherwise remember that everything written is plain text as it traverses the interwebs and this is not such a good thing.
+If you need help learning how to use PGP I would absolutely love to help you with it.
+If you're good with software and compouters etc, then download (https://www.gpg4usb.org) and give me a ring and we'll take a moment to get ya setup.

-Just a bit about me; I work and study in networking, privacy engineering and recently I've been studying information systems security.
+A bit about me; I work and study in networking, privacy engineering and recently information systems security.
 Asside from my work/passion, I am a father, open source common lisp developer, vegan, free-market, non-violent, bean-and-rice loving techno-primitivist.
-To those who are close to me, I am simply known as el gringo culiao lol ;)
+To those who are close to me I am el tonto de corazon ;)

+Again, thank you for stopping by to send me a word or two.
+I'll get back to you shortly, God willing.

+Chiao,

+S

 <br />